openstack-archive/murano-dashboard/README.rst

-Murano Project introduces an application catalog, which allows application developers and cloud administrators to publish various cloud-ready applications in a browsable‎ categorised catalog.
+Murano Project introduces an application catalog, which allows application developers and cloud administrators to publish various cloud-ready applications in a browsable categorised catalog.
 Cloud users — including inexperienced ones — can then use the catalog to compose reliable application environments with the push of a button.